-The principal investigator is recognized as an accomplished investigator in the area of study proposed, and must have proven ability to pursue independent research as evidenced by original research publications in peer-reviewed journals or funding from extramural sources.
 The principal investigator must have a primary faculty appointment in Emergency Medicine.
+Faculty who are currently completing a fellowship are not eligible.
 The principal investigator will make all arrangements for conduct of the proposed research projects, and assumes responsibility for conducting the research projects and supervising the work of all associate investigators.